-Every driver in Maryland should know the minimum insurance requirements should be important to all drivers who are insured in Maryland.
-It is important to note that it is illegal to drive in Maryland without auto insurance.
+Every driver in Maryland should know the minimum insurance needed to drive.
+It illegal to drive in Maryland without auto insurance.
 It is now Maryland Law to carry your insurance card in your car.
-In order to operate a car, you will need to meet the legal requirements for minimum car insurance in Maryland.
+In order to drive a car, you will need to have the least car insurance in Maryland.

-Our team at Maryland Auto can work with all drivers in the state of Maryland to help them obtain the coverage they need.
-We offer a full range of insurance options and can work with you to find the right policy for your auto insurance needs.
+Our team at Maryland Auto will work with each driver in the state to help them get the coverage they need.
+We offer a full range of options and will help you find the right policy for your auto insurance needs.
 If you would like more information about the MAIF insurance we offer, see About Car Insurance.

 Did you get a ticket for not having insurance in Maryland?

-In the state of Maryland, it is required by law to carry the minimum auto insurance coverage on all operating vehicles.
+In the state of Maryland, by law, you must have the minimum coverage for auto insurance on all vehicles.
 The Maryland Department of Motor Vehicles requires that all Maryland registered vehicles must be insured by a company licensed in the state of Maryland.

-Maryland Auto Insurance Fund offers competitive rates on required car insurance coverage for all Maryland drivers regardless of their previous driving record.
-It’s against the law to drive uninsured in Maryland.
+Maryland Auto Insurance Fund offers fair rates on required car insurance coverage for all Maryland drivers no matter what their previous driving record is like.
+It’s against the law to drive without insurance in Maryland.

 Many states have laws that dictate the minimum level of auto coverage you must obtain.
-In Maryland, you must have auto insurance, and carry it with you in your car.
-Here are the requirements for drivers in Maryland.
+In Maryland, you must have auto insurance and carry it with you in your car.

 - $30,000 for bodily injury per person,